-Always move the front-passenger seat as far back as possible if the child must be secured on the front-passenger seat in a forward-facing child restraint system.
-The base of the child restraint system must always rest on the seat cushion of the front-passenger seat.
-As much as possible of the backrest of the child restraint system must be resting on the backrest of the front-passenger seat.
-The child restraint system may not be subjected to a load by the head restraint.
+If it is absolutely necessary to install a forwardfacing child restraint system on the frontpassenger seat, always move the frontpassenger seat as far back as possible.
+The entire base of the child restraint system must always rest on the seat cushion of the frontpassenger seat.
+The backrest of the child restraint system must lie as flat as possible against the backrest of the front-passenger seat.
+The child restraint system must not be subjected to a load by the head restraint.
 Adjust the head restraint position accordingly.
-Always make sure the shoulder belt is correctly secured, running from the belt outlet to the belt guide of the child restraint system.
+Always make sure that the shoulder belt strap is correctly routed from the vehicle belt outlet to the shoulder belt guide on the child restraint system.
 The shoulder belt strap must be routed forward and down from the vehicle belt outlet.
-Adjust the belt outlet and front-passenger seat as required.
-Always comply with the manufacturer's installation and operating instructions for the child restraint system.
+If necessary, adjust the vehicle belt outlet and the front-passenger seat accordingly.

+Always observe the child restraint system manufacturer's installation and operating instructions.